zephyrproject-rtos/zephyr/doc/subsystems/power_management.rst

 The device power management infrastructure consists of interfaces to the Zephyr RTOS device model.
 These APIs send control commands to the device driver to update its power state or to get its current power state.
-Refer to  :ref:`power_management_api` for detailed descriptions of the APIs.

 Zephyr RTOS supports two methods of doing device power management.